ashrayanepal/41189-My-Reflective-Portfolio/README.md

 We initially struggled with how to split the workload, but we eventually decided that splitting us into different sections would be better than all of us working on each section together.
 ### What needs to be done by next week’s meeting?
 By next week, our group should have started on section 4 and should have completed our feedback to the other group.
 We also should have received feedback and will be adding onto our previous sections based off the feedback.

+## Week 10
+### What progress has been made in the assignment this week?
+This week our group used the other groups feedback and slightly changed our first couple of sections based on it.
+Only minor changes were made because of lack of feedback.
+We also made a bit of progress on section 4.
+We waited for the tutor to come around to our breakout room but he was unable to.
+### What are (my/the) perceived strengths and weaknesses that I have observed?
+My strengths I believe are still being able to converse in a social situation.
+I also feel like my previous constant communication with group members allows them to freely talk to me however they like which is good for group work.
+My weakness is still in the leadership role.
+### What challenges did our team overcome this week working on the assignment?
+We did not encounter many challenges this week but we also did not get a lot of assignment work done since last lesson, so it is hard to judge challenges.
+### What needs to be done by next week’s meeting?
+Next meeting, we should have done majority of section 4 and hopefully get in contact with the tutor.